hdboekhout/Fast-delta-gamma-clique/Boekhout-delta-gamma-cliques/README.md

 ```

-Please cite the above paper when used.
+Please cite the above paper when using this code.

 ## Usage